 With the Speedy 300:

-Open the file (download) and send it to the laser.
+Open the file and send it to the laser.
 Put the chosen veneer into the machine and select the parameters.
-The parameters will vary depending on what Trotec solution you are using and laser power.
+The used parameters depend from the used machine and laser power so they can vary.
 If nothing else is mentioned, all steps are performed in one passage.

 Alternative: with the SpeedMarker CL:

 Import the file (download) to SpeedMark and start the laser job.

 - Engraving: Power 40%, speed 1500 mm/s, frequency 10 000 Hz, filling 0,2mm